defval/inject/_tutorial/README.md

 	inject.Provide(NewAuthEndpoint),  // provide auth endpoint
 )
 ```

+Container knows that building mux requires `AuthEndpoint` and
+`UserEndpoint`.

 Our endpoints have typical behavior.
 It is registering routes.
 Let's
 create an interface for it.